dlin-me/zendesk-bundle/README.md

-Dlin Symfony Keen Bundle
+Dlin Symfony Zendesk Bundle
 =========

-Dlin Keen Bundle is Symfony2 wrapper bundle for the 'Keen.IO' PHP library:
+Dlin Zendesk Bundle is Symfony2 wrapper bundle for the 'Dlin\Zendesk' PHP library:

-This Keen Bundle provides a configurable service to work with Keen.IO
+This Zendesk Bundle provides a configurable service to work with Zendesk API

 Version
 --------------

-0.9
+0.0.1